dproctor/personal-website/books.md

 - The Man Without a Face: The Unlikely Rise of Vladimir Putin (Masha Gessen)
 - Train Dreams (Denis Johnson)
 - God, Human, Animal, Machine: Technology, Metaphor, and the Search for Meaning (Meghan O’Gieblyn)
+- The Bonfire of the Vanities (Tom Wolfe)

 {% for post in site.posts %}
 <li>